SiddiqSoft/arrp/docs/pages/api.md

 - Resources are stored in a deque for efficient FIFO access
 - There is overhead from the `scoped_resource` wrapper
 - Use for expensive resources (connections, file handles, buffers)
+- Resource creation happens outside the lock to minimize contention
+- Counters use uint64_t and will wrap around after ~18 quintillion operations

 ### scoped_resource